Bard Crurasoft Hernia Patch Lawsuit | 2025 Latest Updates

 This approach streamlines the legal process, reduces redundancy, and ensures consistent rulings on common issues, while still allowing individual cases to proceed to a hernia mesh trial if necessary, the ABA said.

-• Pain and Discomfort: Most frequently occurring symptom, with tenderness and bruising near the incision site.
+• Pain and Discomfort: Most frequent symptom, with tenderness and bruising near the incision site.
 Pain may appear in the stomach, abdomen, groin, leg, or testicles.

 • Bleeding and Infection: Chronic infections may cause redness, heat, or fluid accumulation near the implant site (seroma).